paulkim94/cogs121-jp/milestone14.md

 - I added a Details button to the marker popup that shows up when a place is clicked on the map.
 - I worked on fixing bugs and positioning elements in the right place.

+Judd Gatbonton:
+- I worked on adding a bootstrap button on the homepage of the app and linked it to the About section.
+Button helps user know there is more to the app.
+- I worked on making slight adjustments on the UI on the facts page.
+- I helped work on positioning the Get Location button.
+- I fixed the UI in the homepage and adjusted the fonts to make the title more visible.
+- I also changed the image of the background of the homepage.
+- I took out the unnecessary form in the nav bar and switched the About and Map links
+- I put the facts page right after the homepage instead of the very end.

 Completed Features of Application